 Source: Courtesy of Wikimedia Commons

-McKAY (in the 1890s he signed MacKay), ANGUS (baptized Auguste), Métis politician and Indian agent; b.
+McKAY (he sometimes signed Mackay), ANGUS (baptized Auguste Augustin), Métis politician and Indian agent; b.
 1 Nov.
 1836 in Edmonton House (Edmonton, Alta), son of James McKay and Marguerite Gladu; m.
-Virginie Rolette, and they had seven children; d. in or after 1897.
+Virginie Rolette, and they had seven children; d.
+1 Sept.
+1910 in Berens River, Man.

 Angus McKay’s father, a fur trader, was a native of Sutherlandshire, Scotland, and his mother was of mixed Cree and French Canadian ancestry.
-A Roman Catholic, McKay appears to have identified with the French-speaking community of his mother rather than with the English-speaking, Presbyterian background of his father.
-Like his brother James*, he was fluent in French, English, and several Indian languages of western Canada.
+A Roman Catholic, McKay appears to have identified with the French-speaking community of his mother rather than that of his English-speaking, Presbyterian father.
+Like his brother James*, he was fluent in French, English, and several indigenous languages of western Canada.

-Probably at the solicitation of Archibald’s successor, Lieutenant Governor Alexander Morris*, McKay resigned from the legislature in December 1876 to make way for his brother James, who won Lake Manitoba by acclamation the following month.
-Part of the agreement was that Angus would receive a government appointment.
-Late in 1876 he accepted the position of Indian agent for portions of the southern prairies and the Qu’Appelle valley covered in Treaty No.4.
+Probably at the solicitation of Archibald’s successor, Lieutenant Governor Alexander Morris*, McKay resigned from the legislature in December 1876 to make way for his brother James, who would win Lake Manitoba by acclamation the following month.
+As part of the agreement, Angus received a government appointment; in 1876 he accepted the position of Indian agent for portions of the southern prairies and the Qu’Appelle valley covered in Treaty No.4.

 McKay’s career with the Department of Indian Affairs was a stormy one.
-His reports were often sharply critical of the government’s failure to live up to treaty promises and he passed on the complaints of the Indians.
-Officials of the department believed that he incited the Indians to express dissatisfaction and in 1879 he was posted to northern Manitoba, first at Grand Rapids, and then, in 1883, at Berens River, where it was hoped he could do “little or no harm.”
-Despite his numerous pleas for transfer he remained Indian agent in the area covered by Treaty No.5 until 1897.
+His reports were often sharply critical of the government’s failure to live up to treaty promises and he passed on the complaints of indigenous people.
+Officials of the department believed that he incited indigenous people to express dissatisfaction; in 1877, they gave his post to Allan Macdonald and the following year they sent McKay to northern Manitoba, where it was hoped he could do “little or no harm.”
+Despite his numerous pleas for a transfer he remained the Indian agent in the area covered by Treaty No.5 until 1897.
 His health declined in the last years of his life, and in 1910 he died of a stroke.

 Arch. de la Soc. hist. de Saint-Boniface (Saint-Boniface, Man.), Fonds Picton, dossiers McKay, Rolette.
 NA, RG 10, B3, 3632, file 6379; 3642, file 7581; 3648, files 8162-1–2; 3742, file 29196; 3784, file 41161; 3806, files 52, 201; 3946, file 123454; 3985, files 172, 596.
 PAM, MG 3, D1, nos.4, 74, 82, 149, 159, 168, 550, 588, 620; MG 12, B1, corr., nos.57, 993, 1235, 1237, 1395, 1697; B2, corr., nos.42, 51.
 Begg, Red River journal (Morton).
 Can., House of Commons, Debates, 1871–72.
 Canadian directory of parl.
 (Johnson).
 CPC, 1872–76.
 Pioneers of Man.
 (Morley et al.).
 J. L. Holmes, “Factors affecting politics in Manitoba: a study of the provincial elections, 1870–99”